Paulen101/WRO_AUPP/video/README.md

-Video
+# Video
-====

-This directory must contain the video.md file with a URL to YouTube (should be either public or accessible by link) showing the vehicle driving autonomously.
-That part of the video where driving demonstration exists must be at least 30 seconds in length.
+This directory contains a demonstration video of our vehicle driving autonomously, as required by the competition.
+The video is at least 30 seconds long and publicly accessible on YouTube.

+Watch our **Open Challenge** Demo on YouTube: https://www.youtube.com/watch?v=znP-QhOp73Y